Out-of-Distribution Generalization of In-Context Learning: A Low-Dimensional Subspace Perspective: Introduction

-Recently, there has been growing interest in understanding ICL, with the literature broadly falling into two categories: empirical studies investigating the extent to which ICL can solve novel tasks~\cite{garg2022what, raventos2023pretraining, yadlowsky2023pretraining, wang2025can, ahuja2023closer, zhang2024trained, li2024nonlinear, pan2023context, kossen2024incontext}, and theoretical analyses of the underlying mechanisms behind ICL~\cite{zhang2024trained, huang2024context, li2024nonlinear, akyurek2023learning, von2023transformers, ahn2023transformers, li2024fine}.
-Interestingly, both of these lines of work share a common observation of ICL: it generalizes well to out-of-distribution (OOD) tasks.
-For example, Garg et al.~\cite{garg2022what} empirically showed that ICL is relatively robust to distribution shifts in several settings, as the performance of the Transformer closely matched that of the least-squares estimator on linear regression tasks.
-Zhang et al.~\cite{zhang2024trained} shared a similar conclusion, showing that while shifts in the features cannot be tolerated for a one-layer linear attention model, shifts in the regression weights can be handled well.
-However, Wang et al.~\cite{wang2025can} challenged these views, empirically demonstrating that ICL can only solve in-distribution tasks in general.
-These contrasting views, combined with the lack of a theoretical foundation, highlight the need for a rigorous characterization of the OOD generalization capabilities of ICL.
+While there is an abundance of work on ICL, including studies on test-time training~\cite{gozeten2025testtime} and how specific prompts affect performance~\cite{task_specific_prompts, fang2025rethinking}, the literature can be broadly divided into two categories: (i) empirical investigations into the extent to which ICL can solve novel tasks~\cite{garg2022what, raventos2023pretraining, yadlowsky2023pretraining, wang2025can, ahuja2023closer, zhang2024trained, li2024nonlinear, pan2023context, kossen2024incontext}, and (ii) theoretical analyses of the mechanisms underlying ICL~\cite{zhang2024trained, huang2024context, li2024nonlinear, akyurek2023learning, von2023transformers, ahn2023transformers, li2024fine}.
+Interestingly, both lines of work share a common observation: ICL often generalizes out of distribution (OOD) beyond its training data.
+For ICL, there are a few types of distribution shift: covariate shifts (i.e., shifts in the inputs), task-function shifts (i.e., shifts in the function that generates outputs), and query shifts (i.e., the query input differs from the inputs in the test prompts). \cite{zhang2024trained} showed that while a single-layer linear attention model cannot tolerate input shifts, it can handle shifts in the regression weights (task vectors) well. \cite{garg2022what} reached a similar conclusion, empirically showing that ICL is relatively robust to distribution shifts in several settings, as transformer performance closely matched that of the least-squares estimator on linear regression tasks.
+However, \cite{wang2025can} recently challenged these views on language data, empirically demonstrating that ICL can generally solve only in-distribution tasks.
+To resolve these contrasting perspectives, the concurrent work of \cite{goddard2025when} investigates task-function shifts and attributes ICL OOD capabilities to pre-training task diversity.
+Yet, the complex nature of their definition of the task vector made theoretical analysis difficult, restricting their study to empirical results.
+Taken together, these works highlight the lack of a theoretical framework that clearly explains when ICL can and cannot generalize OOD.